Healthy habits to fight hearing loss

 - Minimize background noise.

-- Tell others what you need for better hearing and communication.
+- Be your own best advocate; tell others what you need for better hearing and communication.

 - Look for visual cues and ask for information when you need it.